Category of Quantizations and Inverse Problem: Acknowledgements

 \section{Acknowledgements}

 A.S.\ was supported by JSPS KAKENHI Grant Number 21K03258.
 The author is grateful to A. Yoshioka for his detailed discussions and useful comments throughout the entire article.
 The author also thanks the participants in the workshop ``Discrete Approaches to the Dynamics of Fields and Space-Time" for their useful comments.
+We would like to thank T. Asakawa and G. Ishiki for important information, helpful discussions and comments on the manuscript.